Contents

 Class 2: Dedicated service electronic products

-Class 2 boards have higher reliability and extended life.
-They follow more stringent standards than class 1 but allow some cosmetic imperfections.
+Class 2 boards are more reliable and have an extended life.
+They follow more stringent standards than class 1 boards but allow some cosmetic imperfections.

 Class 3: High-performance electronic products